7 Best Things to Do in Mammoth Lakes With Kids in Summer

 TAKE A HIKE

-Lord of the Flies?
+Lord of the Flies? ©Rina Nehdar

-There are hiking trails leading from the gondolas leaving the Adventure Center where you can take strenuous to moderate hikes on Mammoth Mountain, lush with fiery wildflowers exploding from the earth after abundant snow melts.
-There are also areas to explore beyond the popular mountain accessible by dog-friendly shuttles that transport you to points that let you choose the length of your adventure, leaving from the convenience of the Adventure Center.
-Chances are, you’ll need more water than you think for those breathtaking walks.
-We did.
+There are hiking trails leading from the gondolas leaving the Adventure Center, where families can take strenuous to moderate hikes on Mammoth Mountain, lush with fiery wildflowers exploding from the earth after abundant snow melts.
+There are also areas to explore beyond the popular mountain accessible by dog-friendly shuttles that transport visitors to points that let them choose the length of their adventure.
+Shuttles leave from the convenience of the Adventure Center.

-The shuttle takes you down a narrow and circuitous mountain road that makes you hope the driver is feeling at the top of his game.
-The road will drop you into God’s majestic Christmas tree lot with pine needle scents wafting from the expansive green, rolling hills.
 This heart-melting area that leads to Devil’s Postpile and Rainbow Falls was almost turned into a woodpile by the logging industry at the start of the last century.
 However, President Taft declared the land a National Monument in 1911, protecting it for generations of outdoor lovers.

 Don’t Miss!
 What You Need To Do In Pismo Beach For Family Fun!